ashishverma08/fsdsmendtoend_Practice-22-Oct-23/README.md

 # this is my end to end project

-# first initialize the git
+# first initialize the git with

 ```
 git init